Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

 **Name: Will Pratt**

 * Objective
-  * Journey to defeat the Big Bad
+  * Defeat the Big Bad
+    * Journey that will have combat and various encounters or events that will end with a final boss
 * Non-combat menu
     * Start menu
       * start game